rabbitmq/rabbitmq-website/site/tutorials/tutorial-four-spring-amqp.md

 Direct exchange
 ---------------

-Our logging system from the previous tutorial broadcasts all messages to all consumers.
+Our messaging system from the previous tutorial broadcasts all messages to all consumers.
 We want to extend that to allow filtering messages based on their color type.
-For example we may want a program which writes log messages to the disk to only receive critical errors, and not waste disk space on warning or info log messages.
+For example, we may want a program which writes log messages to the disk to only receive critical errors, and not waste disk space on warning or info log messages.